sagemath/sagewiki_to_gh-2022-10-10/graph_database.md

-The SAGE Graph Theory Project aims to implement Graph objects and algorithms in ["SAGE"].
+The SAGE [http://sage.math.washington.edu:9001/graph Graph Theory Project] aims to implement Graph objects and algorithms in ["SAGE"].

-The goal of the Graph Database is to implement constructors for many common graphs, as well as thorough docstrings that can be used for educational purposes.
-Please check below for updates and note the section set aside for suggestions at the bottom of the page.
+The goal of the Graph Database is to implement constructors for many common graphs, as well as thorough docstrings that can be used for reference.
+The Graph Database will grow as the Graph Theory Project does.
+Robert Miller has been working on a graphics primitive for SAGE Graph objects, which has allowed us to pre-set a position dictionary for the x-y coordinates of each node.
+(Browse code and examples below).
+We also have the ability to view graphs in a SAGE Graphics Array, write text on the graphs, etc. that we inherit from having an associated SAGE Graphics Object for each SAGE Graph.

+As we implement algorithms into the Graph Theory Package, the constructors of known graphs would set their properties upon instantiation as well.
+For example, if someone created a very large complete bipartite graph and then asked if it is a bipartite graph (not currently implemented), then instead of running through an algorithm to check it, we could return a value set at instantiation.
+Further, this will improve the reference use of the docstrings as we would list the properties of each named graph.

+I am also launching a survey of existing graph database software (wiki link coming soon).
+I am looking for a substantially large database of graphs and their properties, so that users can query properties.

+Scroll down to see current status and examples.
+There are lots of pictures, so I recommend using the Table of Contents to navigate.
+Also, please note the suggestions section at the end.
+Posting suggestions there will be easiest for me to keep on top of.

 Emily Kirkman is working on this project.

 [[TableOfContents]]

-= In Process of Updating...
-Check back 11/30/06 =
-=  Introduction =

 = Class Docstrings =